Well Covers – Make a Feature of your Well

 We have supplied well-covers in export packaging for customers in the Channel Islands, Northern Ireland and Texas, USA.
-In September 2017 we air-freighted a 'walk-on' glass well cover for a historic building in Fredericksburg, Texas (see photograph below) , and are currently (August 2018) supplying a glass well cover to The Badger Building in Burnet, Texas.
+In September 2017 we air-freighted a ‘walk-on’ glass well cover for the Altdorf Biergarten, one of the oldest historic buildings in Fredericksburg, Texas which dates from 1846 (see photograph below).
+This month (October 2018) we will be delivering a glass well cover to The Badger Building in Burnet, Texas built in 1883.

 Whether flush with an internal floor, external patio paving or with raised brickwork, the photographs show how attractive glass well covers are and how glass floors can let extra light into a room below.

-Domestic wells average between 3' to 4 ' in diameter, although we can manufacture any size.
-Each cover is secure within a steel frame, shot-blasted, zinc primed and powder coated to the RAL colour of your choice.
-Frames can also be made in stainless steel at extra cost.
+Domestic wells average between 3′ to 4 ‘ in diameter, although we can manufacture any size.
+Each cover is secure within a mild steel frame, shot-blasted, zinc primed and powder coated to the RAL colour of your choice.
+Frames can be made in stainless steel but they are more expensive.
+Remember, you want to make a feature of your well – not the steel ring !
+Once the ring is grouted into the floor, you will forget it is there.

-Our glass covers are made to exceed the distributed and concentrated load requirements of BS/EN standards, and are supplied with a 50 mm sand-blasted (light grey) border around the perimeter of the top surface.
-The under-surface is coated with Ritec 'Clearshield' which minimises the ability of water droplets to adhere to it.
+Our glass covers are made to exceed the distributed and concentrated load requirements of BS/EN standards, whether for domestic properties or public spaces.
+All are supplied with a 2 ” (50 mm ) sand-blasted (light grey) border around the perimeter of the top surface.
+The under-surface is coated with Ritec ‘Clearshield’ which minimises the ability of water droplets to adhere to it.
 The cover can be lifted out whenever access to the well is needed.

 Please contact us to request a copy of our Guidance Notes “How to Make a Feature of your Well’ and note that cost estimates provided by telephone or email are subject to final measurement on site.

-If you email us, please include your contact telephone number.
+If you email us, please include your home address and contact telephone number.
 It makes it far easier for us to help you.
 Click on a photograph to enlarge it.

 Please note this text and the images are the sole copyright of Oxfordshire Glass Ltd.